tildearrow/furnace/README.md

 try running CMake again but tell it to use the Visual Studio generator (`-G "Visual Studio 17 2022"`). type `cmake --help` for a list of generators.

-#### CMake was unable to find a build program corresponding to "Unix Makefiles"

-if you're on Windows, you're most likely not on the MSYS2 MINGW64 environment. exit and start the MINGW64 environment (not the UCRT64 one!).

-otherwise make sure you've installed a compiler. read the compilation guide again.

 #### CMake was unable to find a build program

-don't run CMake standalone unless you have Visual Studio or a compiler installed.
+if you are on Windows, don't run CMake standalone unless you have Visual Studio or a compiler installed.

-if you are in the MSYS2 MINGW64 environment, make sure you installed `mingw-w64-x86_64-cmake` instead of `cmake`. restart the environment after doing so.
+if you are in the MSYS2 MINGW64 environment, make sure you installed `mingw-w64-x86_64-cmake` instead of `cmake`. restart the environment after doing so. if you are not, exit and start the MINGW64 environment (not the UCRT64 one!). read the guide!

+if you are not using Windows then you probably haven't set your development environment up correctly. read the guide again.

 #### Does not match the generator used previously